 Thank you for your unfailing support for the least of these in Africa.
 I consider myself lucky to be a recent recipient of a $500 scholarship.
 Your generosity and relentless efforts to positively impact the lives of young people like me does not go unnoticed.
 Thank you for making a difference in my life.
 Your belief in my potential gives me much hope that the world can be made a better place, even for those of us who are not quite as privileged as others.
 My prayer is for God to continue blessing your efforts, as you continue to serve the disadvantaged peoples of the world.

-Thank you very much, and may God bless you and reward you heavily!
+Thank you very much, and may God continue to bless you!
+Yours, Peter Mugga – Southern Methodist University

 2011 Gyavira Kasule

 I was born in the northern part of Tanzania to a Tanzanian father and a Ugandan mother.
 I am the youngest of six children, three boys and three girls, although one of the boys passed away before I was born.
 Before I turned one-year-old, both of my parents died and I was sent to live with my grandmother in Uganda.
 In the early 1990s, I joined the Daughters of Charity orphanage, which was founded by a nun named Sister Rose Muyinza.
 In the orphanage, I attended school and also performed cultural dances and songs.

 I met Alexis Hefley at the orphanage, and in 1998 was selected to join the performing group that toured the USA.
 In 2000, I was invited to the USA to study as a scholarship student.
 In high school, I played soccer for four years at Bishop Lynch High School.
 I still enjoy playing African drums as a hobby.
 I am a senior in college at Florida Institute of Technology where I study civil engineering.
 After graduating, I hope to return to Uganda and help improve the infrastructure.